-The Oregon Coast Regional Management Unit is separated into two sub-regions equivalent to the USGS hydrologic unit accounting units 171002 (Northern Oregon Coastal) and 171003 (Southern Oregon Coastal).
-The South Oregon Coast sub-region includes all rivers that drain into the Pacific Ocean from the Umpqua River basin south to the Smith River boundary in California.
-It is comprised of twelve 4th field HUCs ranging in size from 1,216 to 4,662 km2 (Table 1).
-Watersheds within the South Oregon Coast sub-region include the North and South Umpqua, Umpqua, Coos, Coquille, Sixes, Upper, Middle and Lower Rogue, Applegate, Illinois and Chetco (Figure 1).
+The Oregon Coast Regional Management Unit is separated into two sub-units equivalent to the USGS hydrologic unit accounting units 171002 (Northern Oregon Coastal) and 171003 (Southern Oregon Coastal).
+The South Coast RMU includes all rivers that drain into the Pacific Ocean from the Umpqua River basin south to the Smith River boundary in California.
+It is comprised of twelve 4th field HUCs ranging in size from 1,216 to 4,662 km (Table 1).
+Watersheds within the South Coast RMU include the North and South Umpqua, Umpqua, Coos, Coquille, Sixes, Upper, Middle and Lower Rogue, Applegate, Illinois and Chetco (Figure 1).